infobip/mobile-messaging-sdk-ios/README.md

 Library informs you about following events using NSNotificationCenter:

-* __Message received__ - is triggered when message is received.
+* __Message received__ - is triggered after a message has been received.
-* __Device token received__ - is triggered when device token is received from APNS.
+* __Device token received__ - is triggered after an APNS registration token has been received from APNS.
-* __Registration updated__ - is triggered when APNS registration token successfully stored on the registration server.
+* __Registration updated__ - is triggered after an APNS registration token has been successfully stored on the server.
 * __API error__ - is triggered on every error returned by API.
-* __Delivery reports sent__ - is triggered when message delivery is reported.
+* __Delivery reports sent__ - is triggered after a message delivery has been reported.
-* __Message will be send__ - is triggered when the mobile originated message is about to send to the server.
+* __Message will be sent__ - is triggered when a mobile originated message is about to be sent to the server.
-* __Message did send__ - is triggered when the mobile originated message sent to the server.
+* __Message did send__ - is triggered after a mobile originated message has been sent to the server.
+* etc.

 More information on library events available on our [wiki page](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Library-events).